|Abbreviation to be used in the application form||Code||Number of first-year places|

 Programme Aims and Features

 The BSc Surveying Programme was the world's first fully integrated undergraduate surveying course and has led the way in surveying education.
-It covers the full spectrum of the real estate and construction businesses, including land and property development, construction management, real-estate finance and investment, facilities maintenance and urban renewal.
-One big difference between this and more conventional courses is the greater emphasis on the common academic perspective required by all real-estate and construction professionals.
+It covers the full spectrum of the real estate and construction businesses, including land and property development, construction management, real-estate finance and investment, facilities management, and urban renewal.
+One big difference between this and more conventional courses is the greater emphasis on the comprehensive academic perspective required by all real-estate and construction professionals.

 The programme has two major components: lecture courses and surveying studios.
 The lecture courses define the academic core of the programme while the studios provide an environment within which the interdisciplinary nature of the programme can be more fully explored and boundaries tested through an extensive use of real-life case studies and student-centred project work.